Church of the Sacred Heart of Jesus, Bydgoszcz: History

 The history of the church is associated with the efforts of the Polish community, which, since 1898, strived to obtain the consent of the Prussian authorities to build a new Catholic church in the city.
 Consent was granted in 1906, under the condition that two Catholic churches would be established: one for Poles (Holy Trinity Church) and one for Germans (Church of the Sacred Heart of Jesus).

 The construction site for the German Catholic church was chosen at Elisabethmarkt, then a city square.

 The church was built from 1910 to 1913 with funds from the government, papal gift and contributions of German Catholics in Bydgoszcz.

 The preliminary design of the church was performed in the Department of Civil Engineering Design of Public Works in Berlin in May 1908.
 The main architect and builder was Oskar Hoßfeld (1848–1915), from Thuringia.
-He was at the time considered a specialist in the construction of churches, such as in Poznan, Szczecin and Legnica.
+He was at the time considered a specialist in the construction of churches, such as in Poznań, Szczecin and Legnica.
 During the construction in Bydgoszcz, he was assisted by a city senior official, Mr Herrmann and builder managers, Mr Handke and Mr Asmann.

 The church was built with Baroque Revival architecture features, including a basilica with an apse, a transept and an internal great domed rotunda.
 The style of the church refers to Baroque churches in northern Germany.

-The building was consecrated by the suffragan bishop from Gniezno, Wilhelm Kloske, on June 19, 1913.
+The building was consecrated by the suffragan bishop from Gniezno, Wilhelm Kloske, on 19 June 1913.
 Initially, the building was an auxiliary church subordinated to the cathedral parish of Bydgoszcz.
-Reserved for the use of German Catholics, the church was opened to both communities, German and Polish, on February 17, 1924.
-Until the outbreak of the Second World War, the church was the property of the municipality.
+Reserved for the use of German Catholics, the church was opened to both communities, German and Polish, on 17 February 1924.
+Until the outbreak of World War II, the church was the property of the municipality.

 In 1921, young organist Szczepan Jankowski (1900–1990) was nominated.
-Despite his blindness, he became a famous composer with studies and recognition from many universities (Poznan, Leipzig, Munich, Berlin and Paris).
+Despite his blindness, he became a famous composer with studies and recognition from many universities (Poznań, Leipzig, Munich, Berlin and Paris).
 For his great services to the Church, Pope Paul VI honored him in 1964 with the Medal Pro Ecclesia et Pontifice.
 He lived at 55 Śniadecki Street, where a plaque was unveiled in 2008 in memoriam.

 In 1924, Cardinal Edmund Dalbor issued a decree related to the creation in Bydgoszcz of five new parishes, including the parish of the Sacred Heart of Jesus.
 The first parish priest in 1925 was Kazimierz Stepczyński, murdered by Nazis in 1939.

 During World War II, the church did not suffer too much from the ravages of the conflict.
-The interiors wree refurbished from 1982 to 1988, and in 2002, a new façade and an outer illumination were installed.
+The interiors were refurbished from 1982 to 1988, and in 2002, a new façade and an outer illumination were installed.

 Characteristics

 The church is considered one of the most beautiful Historicist-style churches built in Bydgoszcz at the turn of the 20th century.
-The church was registered on the Kuyavian-Pomeranian Voivodeship Heritage List Nr.601221 Reg.
-A/746, on December 10, 1971.
+The church was registered on the Kuyavian-Pomeranian Voivodeship Heritage List Nr.
+601221 Reg.
+A/746, on 10 December 1971.